Creating and managing workflows

 • They asked to stop receiving emails (but didn’t unsubscribe)

-• Their situation changed and the flow no longer applies
+• Their situation changed and the workflow no longer applies

 • You’re about to reach out personally and don’t want automated emails interfering